 Where am I going to live during my first year?

 Wake Forest has a vibrant, active campus, and most students find that they prefer to live in university's residence halls, townhouses, or student apartments for their entire tenure at Wake Forest.
 First and second-year students are required to live in residence halls, which are coeducational by floor.
 All rooms are equipped with beds, closet, desks, cable television connection, computer outlets and a microfridge.
 Laundry facilities are available in or near all residence halls.

 Wake Forest guarantees housing for eight semesters at the University for all undergraduates who are admitted as resident students.
 During the first year, roommates are assigned by the Office of Residence Life and Housing based upon a number of factors which include compatibility and common interests.
 After the first year, students may select with whom they live and where through the Residence Life and Housing room selection process.

 Are there any special activities for international students?

-Our Center for International Studies (CIS) offers international students a variety of activities, programs and resources to support the international students on campus.
+Our Center for Global Programs & Studies (GPS) offers international students a variety of activities, programs and resources to support the international students on campus.

 Once a month, a trip is planned just for our international students to an interesting location, such as Washington, D.C., Charleston, and Atlanta at little or no cost to the students.
 Hiking and biking trips are made to the rugged Appalachian mountains (1.5 hours away), as well as sunning and swimming trips to the beautiful beaches of the North Carolina Outer Banks (3 hours away).